everpress-co/mailster/readme.txt

 * fixed: error if location database is missing
 * fixed: tags in links causes a protocol removal
 * fixed: smaller issues
-* improved: better support for maislter_subscriber of third party apps with wrong data type
+* improved: better support for mailster_subscriber of third party apps with wrong data type
 * improved: show stats on campaign overview if heartbeat API is disabled (no live reload)
 * improved: better handling of inline styles for subscriber buttons
-* disabled: honeypot mechnism to prevent Chrome browsers to fill out the honeypot field
+* disabled: honeypot mechanism to prevent Chrome browsers to fill out the honeypot field

 = Version 2.3.9 =